Pri3D: Can 3D Priors Help 2D Representation Learning?: Results

 \textbf{2D Semantic Segmentation.} We first show fine-tuning for semantic segmentation results in Table~\ref{tab:scannet_semseg_supervised}, in comparison with several baselines that also use ScanNet RGB-D data.
 We show the applicability of our approach with a standard ResNet50 backbone and a smaller ResNet18 backbone.

 Comparing to just training the semantic segmentation model from scratch on downstream dataset ($39.1\%$ with ResNet50), all pre-training methods help significantly, even just using the ImageNet pre-training.
 This confirms the common belief in computer vision that a good 2D representation is essential for good performance on the target task.
 Several baselines, when adding the ScanNet RGB-D data, also works reasonably well, but \emph{not} much better than the naive ImageNet Pre-training baseline.
 This suggests that simply adding the ScanNet data into the representation learning pipeline does not necessarily lead to better results.
 Our Pri3D variants, including the view-invariant contrastive learning, geometry-color correspondence based contrastive learning and the combination of the two, provides substantially better representation quality that leads to improved semantic segmentation performance.
 We note that our method has a major performance boost ($+6.0\%$ absolute mIoU) even compared with the ImageNet Pre-training results.
 We believe this is an encouraging result and represents a practical use case as ImageNet pre-trained networks are often readily available.
-We additionally list recent 3D-to-2D Distillation results evaluated with multi-scale and center-crop, whereas we use fixed scale without cropping.

 Moreover, we evaluate our approach under limited data scenarios in Figure~\ref{fig:semseg_efficient50}.
 Our Pri3D pre-training shows an even larger gap when using a small subset of the training images, again compared to the strong ImageNet pre-training baseline.
 With only 20\% of the training data, we are able to recover $84\%$ and $80\%$ of the finetuning performance when using 100\% training data, with ResNet50 and ResNet18 backbone respectively.